Skip to content

 Deploy regressions

-String-matching tools:Only if watched string disappears
+Basic change-detection tools:Only if a watched string changes

 Asset verification

-String-matching tools:Not included
+Basic change-detection tools:Not included

 Sitewatch:Every script, stylesheet, image checked